-Subsoil under-channel drains must be provided along kerb lines including medians, roundabouts and traffic control islands as shown on Transportation drawing: Location of subsoil drainage except where it can be demonstrated that they are not necessary (e.g. where the underlying soil has a high porosity or at high points in the topography).
+Subsoil under-channel drains must be provided along all kerb lines including medians, roundabouts and traffic control islands as shown on Transportation drawing: Location of subsoil drainage except where it can be demonstrated that they are not necessary (e.g. where the underlying soil has a high porosity or at high points in the topography).
 Additional subgrade may be required.
+All subsoil drains must discharge into the stormwater system.

 Industrial roads

-Any road, street or lane constructed within an industrial zone (as specified in the District Plan) must be designed to meet the geometric standards for arterial roads, and incorporate industrial kerb and channel in accordance with Transportation drawing: Kerb and channel profiles
+Any road, street or lane constructed within an industrial zone (as specified in the District Plan) must be designed to meet the geometric standards for arterial roads, and incorporate heavy duty kerb and channel in accordance with Transportation drawing: Kerb and channel profiles

 Rural roads

-Kerb and channel must be required where necessary to control stormwater runoffnegotiation.
-Generally, it may be considered for construction adjoining cut and fill batters to control potential scouring of the water tables and embankments.
+Kerb and channel are required where necessary to control stormwater runoff and to prevent localised scouring of earthworks or other nuisance flows.
+Kerbs can also help with delineation on some curves to aid night time travel.
+Generally, it may be considered for construction adjoining cut and fill batters s.
 Subsoil drains must be installed adjoining all cut batters.

+To ensure the required facilities for all road users and pedestrians is provided along with network connectivity, careful consideration is required in locations where roads run parallel to different zoning boundaries such as areas where one side is residential, and the other is rural.
+At a minimum, each side must align with the cross-section requirements of the District Plan.
+In some situations, topography and other site constraints may require footpaths and services to be placed from one side to the other.
+Early engagement with council is advised

 Dish channels and depressed kerb and channel

 Dish channels are not to be used in carriageways.
-Where drainage is required for bus or parking bays, a depressed kerb and channel should be used.
+Where drainage is required for bus or parking bays, a depressed kerb and channel is to be used.
 The design profile should be the same as commercial channel crossings shown on Transportation drawing: Vehicle crossing profiles.
 For dish channels within footpaths or accessways, these are to be founded on subgrade with a CBR not less than 7.
 Refer to profiles in Transportation drawing: Kerb and channel profiles

 Slot drains

 Slot drains are not to be used in greenfield developments.
 However, they may be accepted for use in brownfield areas.
-The use of surface channels and catchpits is more desirable.
-Slot drains can be used to cater for vehicle break over angles.
+The use of surface channels and catchpits may be acceptable if changes to the carriageway and berm profiles cannot achieve satisfactory breakover profiles.
+Slot drains will not be accepted to accommodate a steep gradient on private property.
 Refer to Transportation drawing: Concrete vehicle slot crossings

 Catchpits

-Catchpit spacing and location must be designed to the following criteria:
+Catchpit spacing and location must consider the following criteria and have a specific design to ensure it caters for the design storm event:

-Catchpit design is to have a maximum:
+Catchpit design must have a maximum: